prof-rossetti/intro-to-python/projects/freestyle/README.md

 ## Learning Objectives

-  + Propose and implement a software solution to address some real-life problem and the needs of real users.
+  + Implement software to address the needs of real users.
   + Participate in the entire Systems Development Lifecycle (SDLC), including planning, analysis, design, implementation, and maintenance.
   + Follow personal interests and passions, and find an outlet for creative expression.
   + Practice building software within a larger team (optional).